 The front entrance door has a dead bolt lock and lighted step for added security and visibility.
 The dead bolt lock is a keyless lock.
 See below for operating instructions on the keyless entry system.
 The door can be held open with the positive lock door stop.
 When the door is opened completely it locks into the open position.
 To release the positive lock for closing the door, pull either the interior or exterior door handle.
-Next to the entrance door you will find the button for the doorbell.
-This doorbell bell operates on four C cell batteries.
+The front entrance door is also equipped with an A & E awning.